Become an Extension Master Gardener Volunteer!

 Do you have an interest in learning more about gardening?
 Would you like to meet and share with other gardeners?
 Do you have an interest in volunteering to provide gardening educational programs with N.C.
 Cooperative Extension?
 Then the Extension Master Gardener℠ program in Wayne County may be for you!

-The N.C.
-Cooperative Extension of Wayne County office is now accepting applications to recruit new Master Gardener℠ volunteers in Wane County.
+In December, the N.C.
+Cooperative Extension of Wayne County office will accept applications to recruit new Master Gardener℠ volunteers in Wane County.
 An Extension Master Gardener℠ volunteer is a volunteer for N.C.
 Cooperative Extension.
 Volunteers assist their local county Extension office providing unbiased, research-based information to gardeners of all ages on home lawns, landscapes, and gardens.
 The information that Master Gardener volunteers provide is one that guides homeowners in making practical decisions in their landscapes and gardens.

 Potential volunteers should have an interest and commitment to volunteering, be available to volunteer on weekdays, willing to share their knowledge, and interested in learning more about gardening.
 Prior gardening knowledge is not required.